metruzanca/zanca.dev-v3/src/routes/blog/manage-git-identity/index.md

 ## Why do you need to manage your GIT Identities?

-If you're like me and enjoy using [GitHub](https://github.com) for personal projects and some private git server (most oftenly a selfhosted [GitLab](https://about.gitlab.com) for work, you often need to remember to set your GIT user and email.
+If you're like me and enjoy using [GitHub](https://github.com) for personal projects and some private git server (most often a self-hosted [GitLab](https://about.gitlab.com) for work, you often need to remember to set your GIT user and email.

 _otherwise you could end up in a situation like this_